banner

 here I am far from the penalties of city life,

-the river's contours pose,
+the river's contours uphold my trespass

-a crow and I stare.
+I lie on the grass. a crow and I stare.

 he grabs his grub and flies off.